Reactive Maintenance to Preventive Maintenance — Complete Transition Guide

 While you might want to pull the trigger and roll out all schedules at once, we advise that you put back the safety on (if you decided early on that you want to do this in phases and only created preventive maintenance schedules or a couple of assets, then you won’t have this problem) and reconsider your actions.

 Giving someone 50 daily tasks right off the bat, while he is still learning how to use the CMMS, is the biggest mistake you can do in this phase.

-Make sure that technicians have clear guidelines and information on each asset needs and maintenance schedules.
+Make sure that technicians have clear guidelines and information on each asset’s needs and maintenance schedules.
 If that is taken care of, all that is left for you to do is to keep close watch that the CMMS performs the way it should.
-Track that the PMs are being completed, the technicians are recording their findings and closing out the work with accurate cost metrics such as part usage and time spent.
+Then track that the PMs are being completed, the technicians are recording their findings and closing out the work with accurate cost metrics such as part usage and time spent.